masudhabib/math_compiler/README.md

 # math_compiler

+Toy compiler to perform mathematical calculations like addition, subtraction, multiplication and division.
+The code uses RPLY python package to implement lexer and Parser using LexerGenerator and ParserGenerator modules.
+Parsing also follows precedence rule defined by BODMAS and does not have any limitations on number of operands and digits in the operands.
+EBNF is used to define the grammar.

 The code is divided in 3 modules.
 Each module contains Parser, Lexer and AST tree builder.
-Run the program by executing Maon.py
+Run the program by executing Main.py
-Input follows the grammer "PRINT LEFT_PAREN expression RIGHT_PAREN EOL" Examples to execute: print(45+22-9);
+Input follows the grammer "PRINT LEFT_PAREN expression RIGHT_PAREN EOL" and format should be followed.

+Examples to execute:
+print(45+22-9);
 print(4*2-1);